 Information about gum disease and periodontics

 Gum disease affects up to 80% of the adult population and results in the loss of the bone that supports your teeth.
-Left untreated, it can result in the loss of your teeth.
-Thankfully, gum disease is completely treatable when detected and corrected at an early stage.
-Treatment at later stages of the disease process is still possible; however, it results in unnecessary compromises.
+Left untreated, it can result in their loss.
+Thankfully, it is completely treatable when detected and corrected at an early stage.
+Homecare is essential for the success of any treatment and the British Dental Association published my comments on the value of toothpicks and cocktail sticks in their Journal https://www.nature.com/articles/sj.bdj.2016.209 Treatment at later stages of the disease process is still possible; however, it results in avoidable compromises.

 The causes of gum disease remain the same; however, we now understand more about them.
 This knowledge allows better treatment for the disease, enabling you to keep your teeth for your whole life.
 Dr Ahmed will help you to understand gum disease in simple terms and will give you valuable advice on the detection of gum disease at home.